 EXPLAIN ANALYZE adds a noticeable overhead to the query execution time, so don’t worry if the statement takes longer.

 There is always a certain variation in query execution time, as data may not be in cache during the first execution.
 That’s why it is valuable to repeat

 EXPLAIN ANALYZE a couple of times and see if the result changes.

 What information do you get from

-Some of the information is displayed for each node of the execution plan, and some is displayed in the footer.
+PostgreSQL displays some of the information for each node of the execution plan, and you see some of it in the footer.

 EXPLAIN without options

 EXPLAIN will give you the estimated cost, the estimated number of rows and the estimated size of the average result row.
 The unit for the estimated query cost is artificial (1 is the cost for reading an 8kB page during a sequential scan).
 There are two cost values: the startup cost (cost to return the first row) and the total cost (cost to return all rows).